rest-go/rest-site/docs/getting-started/start.md

 ```

 ## Use API
-Assume there is a `todos` table in the database with `id`, `title` fields, the RESTFul CURD API is auto-generated for the table.
+Assume there is a `todos` table in the database with `id`, `title` and `done` fields, the RESTFul CURD API is auto-generated for the table.

 #### Create a todo item
 ``` bash